How Many Times Can You Take the SAT?

 Before taking the exam, it’s a good idea to explore financial aid opportunities to help set a target score.

-The University of Mississippi, for example, guarantees minimum scholarship awards to students with an SAT score of 1130-1150 [3].
+The University of Mississippi, for example, guarantees a minimum scholarship award to 2025–2026 freshmen who score at least 1130 to 1150 on the SAT [3].
 Students who meet this threshold receive $1,000 a year in aid.
 If the student also has a GPA of 3.5 or higher, scholarship money increases to $3,000 a year.

 Even though test-taking frequency is up to each student, experts at PrepScholar say students shouldn’t take the exam more than six times [4].
 Taking it too many times may indicate to a school that you’re not preparing as well as you should.

-Of course, there’s a flip side too.
+Of course, you may want to consider the flip side of this, too.
 If you only take the exam once, it could indicate your unwillingness to try again.
-Since most students do improve their scores on the second try, it makes the most sense to take the exam twice.
+Since most students improve their scores on the second try, taking the exam twice makes the most sense.

-There are certain schools that do require all SAT scores to be sent over, so you should research the requirements of your target school.
+You may apply to certain schools that require all SAT scores to be sent over, so you should research the requirements of your target schools.

 What’s the average SAT score needed to get into college?

-Most colleges do set a required SAT score for incoming freshmen, so you should research your desired school’s requirements.
-Most students will apply to a variety of different schools, which means the SAT scores will range.
+Most colleges set a required SAT score (or equivalent) for incoming freshmen, so you should research your desired school’s requirements and average scores.
+Most students will apply to various schools, which means your goal SAT score might vary.
 Consider striving to meet or exceed the highest score required.

 As you might expect, Ivy League schools have higher requirements.
-For students looking to get into the top 25 schools in the nation, SAT scores need to be between 1415 and 1510, depending on the school, according to PrepScholar [5].
+For students looking to get into the top 25 schools in the nation, the average SAT score typically falls between 1450 and 1550, depending on the school, according to PrepScholar [5].
 Other schools tend to have minimum score standards that are a bit lower.
-A list of 76 popular colleges shows the average SAT score required ranges between 1210 and 1485.
+A list of 76 popular colleges shows the average SAT score required ranges between 1210 and 1520.

-Meanwhile, the average test score for students in the Class of 2020 was 1051, according to US News [6].
+Meanwhile, the average test score for students in the Class of 2023 was 1028, according to the National Center for Education Statistics [6].

 Tips for retaking the SAT

-For those looking to repeat their SAT exam, here are a few strategic study tips:
+For those looking to repeat their SAT exam, consider a few strategic study tips:

 Get back to studying.

 After taking such a big exam, you might be inclined to take some time off before jumping back into studying.
-However, the best plan is to return to your studies right after taking the exam because it’ll help keep the information fresh and give you the chance to build on your foundation.
+However, the best plan is to return to your studies right after taking the exam because it’ll help keep the information fresh and allow you to build on your foundation.

 Focus on certain sections.

 After taking the exam, you’ll get your results.
 Look at the scores by section such as: Reading, Writing and Language, Math, and an optional Essay.
-You can ask yourself, which section did you score the lowest in and put more effort into where you want to see the most improvement.
+You can ask yourself which section you scored the lowest in and put more effort into where you want to see the most improvement.

 Take practice exams.